MarouenMechtri/OpenStack-Heat-Installation/Docker-containers-deployment-with-OpenStack-Heat.rst

 a floating IP to the Docker server to be able to connect to Internet ( using OS::Nova::FloatingIP and OS::Nova::FloatingIPAssociation resources).
 Then, we create two docker containers of type DockerInc::Docker::Container on the Docker host.

+Note: here we provide a simple template, many other interseting parameters ( port_bindings, name, links...) can enhance the template and enable more sophisticated use of Docker.
+These parameters are not supported by the current Docker plugin.
+We will provide more complex templates with the next plugin version.

+Now let's edit our template!

 * Create template in the docker-stack.yml file with the following content::